alt012ucsd/cse15l-lab-reports/Lab_Report_5.md

 - By navigating to the for loop, by adding `-i` after the `arr.length` and before the `-1` does it fix the errors produced.
 This is because originally, subtracting 1 from the length would either update the array incorrectly, or not at all.
 With the addition of `i`, the for loop begins to carry out its intended function by reversing each index.

 ## Part 2 - Reflection

+One really interesting thing I learned was how to run JUnit tests from the command line, as well as using vim to edit the code from the command line as well.
+This will prove to be invaluable information as not all the time will I have access to interfaces, making editing from the command line both interesting and a neccessity.
+Vim was a cool thing to learn as I originally had no clue you could edit code from the terminal, while being able to run tests as well.